kargeq/TaskGPT/readme.md

 heres a sample image of how the project looks:<br>
 ![alt text](/imgs/sampleImage.png)<br>

 The user has an option to add a filter tasks and remove them  and generate a response which will call the openapi api.
-Note in the actual project a proxy is being used in lieu of the official api, unfortunately, when testing this out it is likely that you may experience issues without using the official api.